orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/DEM.rst

 - GetHeightAboveEllipsoid(lon, lat)
     * SRTM and geoid both available: dem_value + geoid_offset
-    * No SRTM but geoid available: default height above ellipsoid + geoid_offset
+    * No SRTM but geoid available: default height above ellipsoid (0 by default) + geoid_offset
     * SRTM available, but no geoid: dem_value
-    * No SRTM and no geoid available: default height above ellipsoid
+    * No SRTM and no geoid available: default height above ellipsoid (0 by default)

 - GetHeightAboveMSL(lon, lat)
     * SRTM and geoid both available: dem_value